Welcoming and Affirming Environment

 Guiding Questions:

-What do we see in the common areas of our school (outside classrooms, such as displays or posters in the hallway or office) that shows our language, culture, and identities?
+What do we see in the common areas of our school (outside classrooms, such as displays or posters in the hallway or office) that show our languages, and ?
 Do we see materials that we created ourselves and that celebrate the identities of ourselves and all our classmates?

 Exploring

-Displays in the hallways and common areas of our school don’t represent our languages, cultures, and identities.
+Displays in the hallways and common areas (e.g., outside classrooms, in the cafeteria, hallways, libraries, etc.) of our school represent few of the identities of students.

 Growing

-Displays in the hallways and common areas of our school represent some of our languages, cultures, and identities.
+Displays in the hallways and common areas of our school represent some of the languages, cultures, and identities of students and the community.

 Utilizing

-Displays in the hallways and common areas of our school feature our languages, cultures, and identities.
+Displays in the hallways and common areas of our school represent most of the languages, cultures, and identities of students and the community and are sometimes updated.

 Transforming

-Displays in the hallways and common areas of our school celebrate our languages, cultures, and identities and include student-created materials.
+Displays in the hallways and common areas of our school celebrate all languages, cultures, and identities of students and the community and are regularly updated with student input.

 Selected Rating: None